eredden/Veeder-Root-TLS-Socket-Library/README.md

 > >>
 > ```

 By default, the output of these commands will be shown without the SOH, ETX, and original command.
-If you would like to see that information as well, you can use the ``--raw`` flag when running the client.py file.
+If you want to see the unaltered bytecode responses instead, use the ``--raw`` flag when initializing client.py.